K8s primer - Part I

 helloworld-deployment 2/2 2 2 1m helloworld-container mypublicrepos/hello-world-go:1.0.0 app=helloworld-backend

 by the Deployment.
-The label spec.selector.matchLabels.app
+The label spec.selector.matchLabels.app must match the label

-defined in the Pod template (spec.template.metadata.labels.app
+defined in the Pod template (spec.template.metadata.labels.app).

 Pods deployed via Pod manifests are also known as static Pods.
 If you delete

-a static Pod (e.g., k delete pod helloworld-app
+a static Pod (e.g., k delete pod helloworld-app), the Pod is gone forever.

 The only way to scale static Pods is manually (as we saw, by creating a duplicated